Trey Gowdy: Mueller punted conclusion on obstruction of justice due to 'open-ended' question on presidential power

 “So his political future, at least among reasonable people, is tied to President Trump having to have done something wrong because Schiff spent two years telling people he had.

 “He clearly has aspirations… he is so closely tied to Trump having done something with Russia.
-SO when you press him on it, he comes up with this meeting at Trump Tower.
+So when you press him on it, he comes up with this meeting at Trump Tower.
 That’s always his go-to, that Donald Trump Jr. was willing to take negative information about candidate Clinton.

 “I’ve never once heard him address the reality that Fusion GPS actually did take Russian dirt on candidate Trump.